 The severity of unlawful presence penalties depends on the length of the offense, as well as other possible extenuating circumstances.
 If you overstay your visa anywhere from 180 days to under 1 year, you will be prohibited from reentering the country for 3 years.
 During this punitive period, you will also be unable to procure a new visa.
 Should you overstay your visa for a period greater than 1 year, you are forbidden from reentering or obtaining a new visa for 10 years.

-Furthermore, you may receive a “final order of removal” should the United States government realize you are unlawfully present.
+You may receive a “final order of removal” should the United States government realize you are unlawfully present.
 This edict requires you to leave the country within 90 days of its issuing.
-Ignoring or defying this order can lead to even greater consequences, including fines and up to 4 years of jailtime.
+Ignoring or defying this order can lead to even greater consequences, including fines and up to 4 years of jail time.

 To avoid imprisonment or heavy fines, you must do the following after receiving a final order of removal: